ncbi/cxx-toolkit/pages/ch_boost.md

 If the configuration file contains either a test name or a variable name that has not been defined (e.g. due to a typo) then the test program will exit immediately with an error, without executing any tests.

-If you disable tests with the configuration file, you'll need to list the `.ini` file in the `CHECK_COPY` macro in your makefile.
+If you disable tests using the configuration file, you'll need to list the `.ini` file in the `CHECK_COPY` macro in your makefile.
 Please see the `CHECK_COPY` macro documentation in the [Defining and running tests](ch_proj.html#ch_proj.inside_tests) section for more detail.

 <a name="ch_boost.LibraryDefined_Variables"></a>